-Summerseat Village Community was founded for two main reasons.
-Firstly to preserve and enhance the beauty of this of this fantastic village and secondly to create a real sense of friendship, belonging and community.
+Summerseat Village Community, based in Bury, was founded to preserve and enhance the beauty of their fantastic village and to create a real sense of friendship, belonging and community.

 They now have over 80 members with new people getting involved as they see others working and playing together.
 They hold regular working days each month and choose various projects that people can get behind with both their minds, hearts and muscles.